-Richmond finished in 16th place with a score of 131 with rounds of 44, 42 and 45, which was the lowest recorded score in world-level competition since 2006.
+Richmond finished in 16th place with a score of 131 with rounds of 44, 42, and 45, which was the lowest recorded score in the world-level competition since 2006.

 The World Cup Final will feature London silver medalist Ning Wei of China and bronze medalist Danka Bartekova of Slovakia.
 Also competing is 2008 Olympic bronze medalist Christine Wenzel of Germany who nearly secured a second Olympic medal in London with a fourth-place finish.

 Saturday, Sept.
 22

 - Women’s Trap Qualifying + Final